YihsunEthanCheng/CarND-Extended-Kalman-Filter-Project/README.md

 [image2]: ./Docs/sensor_fusion.png "flow of sensor fusion"
 [image3]: ./Docs/simulation_result_1.png "simulation result-1"

 ## Objectives

 To apply Extended Kalman Filter theory on tracking moving objects.
 In particular, achieve superior tracking accruacy by fusing measurements from independent sensors.

 ## How to run this project

 To run this project, the following three modules need to be installed on the same computer, preferably Linux-like system.

-1. Simulator <BR>
+1. The Simulator <BR>
  The simulator is owned by Udacity and can be downloded [here](https://github.com/udacity/self-driving-car-sim/releases).
 The simulator simulates a sensor hub and spits out synthesized Lidar and Radar readings through a ethernet socket.
 Once the simulator is downloaded/installed/launched, the sythesized sensor data are sent over the ports for any socket client to grab in the sensing frequency similar to the real sensors.
-2. uWebSocketIO <BR>
+2. The Socket - uWebSocketIO <BR>
  uWebSocketIO is a communication library which implements the Ethernet socket for data exchanges.
 This library offers C/C++ interface for socket programming to communicate with any other device through Ethernet port.
 This library can be downloaded [here](https://github.com/uNetworking/uWebSockets) but can only be installed in Linux-like systems.
-3. Extended Kalman Filters <BR>
+3. The Extended Kalman Filter <BR>
  This module is coded in C++ and is stored in the [src](./src) folder.
 The executable binary is available at the [build](./build) folder and can be launched by the command below.
 Once launched, the Kalman filter is waiting for Lidar/Radar data from the simulator to perform tracking of a moving object.
 The updated states are send to the simulator for display.

      ```sh
       ./build/ExtendedKF
      ```

 ## Kalman Filter in a Nutshell